Want to admire the famous Palombaggia beach in Corsica?

 (Sadly it does not look like such a paradise in the middle of the day in Summer...)

-Where is Palombaggia in Corsica - Getting there
+Where is Palombaggia in Corsica - How to get there?
+Map

 The beach of Palombaggia is located in South Corsica, at the South end of the island.